 Beira and Bristol

-The Bristol Link with Beira (BLB) is a project of Southern Africa Resources Centre (Charity Number 1000003).
+Bristol Link with Beira (BLB) is a project of Southern Africa Resources Centre (Charity No. 1000003).

-BLB has set up people-to-people networks between the cities of Bristol and Beira to empower and benefit local communities and to generate links and learning between the two cities.
+BLB has set up people-to-people, and organisation-to-organisation networks between the cities of Bristol and Beira to empower and benefit local communities and to generate links and learning between the two cities.
 Natural disasters, made worse by climate change, add further challenges to Beira, whilst globally we address issues of climate justice.

-The link between the two cities provides opportunities for Bristol University Student placements in Beira to improve on their Portuguese language skills.
+The link between the two cities also provides opportunities for student placements and research.

 Find out more

 - Beira Chamber of Commerce Go to http://www.acismoz.com/ (opens new window)

 - Mozambican High Commission London Go to http://www.mozambiquehighcommission.org.uk/ (opens new window)

 - Mozambique Tourism Go to https://www.turismomocambique.co.mz/ (opens new window)

 - News from Mozambique in English Go to https://clubofmozambique.com/ (opens new window)